MicaelMCarvalho/MyNvim/README.md

 # MyNvim

-This are the configuration needed for the setup I'm actually using in NeoVim
+I've started to use NVim to replace my previous IDE, I felt in love with the endless configurations, plugins and so on.
+In this repository, you can find my configuration done in lua for Nvim.

 ## Description

-NeoVim config inspired from https://github.com/ThePrimeagen/init.lua, Built with Lua
+NeoVim config inspired from https://github.com/ThePrimeagen/init.lua, Built with Lua.

 ## Getting Started